The Oceans: Carbon Sink or Source?

 How do oceans absorb carbon dioxide?
 Where does the absorbed carbon go?
 If fossil fuel emissions continue to increase, can oceans continue to absorb greater and greater amounts of carbon dioxide from the atmosphere?
 Or will carbon uptake by oceans slow down?
 These are all essential questions that climate scientists and oceanographers are working to answer.

-In Part A, you will learn how the oceans "absorb" carbon by considering two ocean processes that "pump" carbon dioxide into the oceans: the physical carbon pump and the biological carbon pump.
-You will view a PowerPoint that will show you what happens to carbon once it becomes part of the ocean's biological pump.
+In Part A, you will learn how the oceans "absorb" carbon by considering three ocean processes that "pump" carbon dioxide into the oceans: the physical carbon pump, the biological carbon pump and the carbonate pump.
+Using videos and interactives, you will explore the role of marine food webs- including plankton and microbes- in moving carbon from the atmosphere down into the deep ocean.

 In Part B, you will explore the role of phytoplankton in ocean uptake of carbon in greater depth by analyzing conditions and locations for its growth.
 Additionally, you will watch a NASA movie and read an accompanying NASA article about the importance of phytoplankton in the carbon cycle.
 You will view seasonal and decadal changes in phytoplankton populations using a visualization from the NASA SeaWIFS satellite program.